ybicke/Machine-Learning-Project-for-ETH-AI-Center/README.md

 1. Run `poetry install` in the project directory to install dependencies of the project.
 1. To install MuJoCo, follow the [instructions in the GitHub repo](https://github.com/openai/mujoco-py/#install-mujoco).
 1. Add `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:~/.mujoco/mujoco210/bin` to your shell profile and start a new shell to make MuJoCo discoverable.
-1. Make sure all the required libraries are installed by running `sudo apt-get install gcc libosmesa6-dev libgl1-mesa-glx libglfw3 patchelf`
+1. Make sure all the required libraries are installed by running `sudo apt install gcc libosmesa6-dev libgl1-mesa-glx libglfw3 patchelf`
-1. If you don't have `ffmpeg` installed yet, [install it to your system](https://ffmpeg.org/download.html) or run `pip install imageio-ffmpeg` to install it in the project locally.
+1. If you don't have `ffmpeg` installed yet, [install it on your system](https://ffmpeg.org/download.html) or run `pip install imageio-ffmpeg` to install it in the project locally.
 1. Run `pre-commit install` to install pre-commit hooks (they will run some checks before each commit to the repo).

-### Set up VSCode (recommended)
+### Setting up VSCode (recommended)

 1. Install and open [VSCode](https://code.visualstudio.com/download)
 1. Open the command palette, choose `Python: Select Interpreter`, then select the virtual environment created by Anaconda.
-   *Note: If the desired environment is not in the list, you can find the location of the environments by running `conda env list` and adding a new entry to the list.*
+   *Note: If the desired environment is not in the list, you can find the location of the environments by running `conda env list`, then add the interpreter as a new entry.*
 1. Start a new terminal.
 VSCode will automatically activate the selected environment.
 1. Install these VSCode extensions (by searching for them on the extensions tab): `charliermarsh.ruff`, `njpwerner.autodocstring`, `visualstudioexptteam.vscodeintellicode`, `ms-python.black-formatter`, `ms-python.isort`, `ms-python.vscode-pylance`, `ms-python.pylint`, `ms-python.python`, `kevinrose.vsc-python-indent`